John Engler

-John Mathias Engler (born October 12, 1948) is an American businessman and politician who served as the 46th governor of Michigan from 1991 to 2003.
-A member of the Republican Party, he later worked for Business Roundtable, where The Hill called him one of the country's top lobbyists.
+John Mathias Engler (born October 12, 1948) is an American politician, lawyer, businessman, and lobbyist who served as the 46th governor of Michigan from 1991 to 2003.
+Considered one of the country's top lobbyists, he is a member of the Republican Party.

-Engler has spent most of his adult life in government.
-He was serving in the Michigan Senate when he enrolled at Thomas M. Cooley Law School and graduated with a Juris Doctor degree, having served as a Michigan State senator since 1979.
+Engler was serving in the Michigan Senate when he enrolled at Thomas M. Cooley Law School and graduated with a Juris Doctor degree, having served as a Michigan State senator since 1979.
 He was elected Senate majority leader in 1984 and served there until being elected governor in 1990.
+He was reelected in 1994 and 1998, and is the last Michigan governor to serve more than two terms.
+After his governorship, he worked for Business Roundtable.

 Engler served on the board of advisors of the Russell Kirk Center for Cultural Renewal, an educational organization that continues the intellectual legacy of noted conservative and Michigan native Russell Kirk.
 Engler also served on the board of trustees of the Marguerite Eyer Wilbur Foundation, which funds many Kirk Center programs.
 Engler was a member of the Annie E. Casey Foundation board of trustees until 2014.
 As of 2018, he serves on the board of directors of Universal Forest Products.
 Previous board service included serving as a director of Dow Jones and Delta Air Lines and as a trustee of Munder Funds.